What is Dysphagia?

 A food impaction is when food cannot pass through your esophagus due to an obstruction.
 Most food impactions will not block the airway, but they’ll make it impossible to eat until the obstruction passes (x).

 Dysphagia can cause food impactions by narrowing the throat, making it more likely that food blocks the esophagus.
 If you have a food impaction, you can wait a few minutes to see if the obstruction clears on its own, as most do (x).
-If it does not, then you should seek immediate medical care immediately.
+If it does not, then you should seek immediate medical care.

-Dysphagia can make it difficult to eat and swallow liquids.
+Dysphagia can make it difficult to eat and swallow.
 This causes many patients to eat less and, in severe cases, not eat at all.
 Therefore, dysphagia can often lead to weight loss.
 This weight loss may not be noticeable in some cases, whereas in severe cases it can be quite significant and even promote malnourishment.

 If you are having difficulty eating or notice any sharp pain when you swallow, you should speak to your doctor at once since these indicators could foreshadow a more serious underlying medical condition that needs immediate attention.